JPWS2013/16413-fa2022-project/README.md

 1. We assume that the **<ins>base is holonomic</ins>** and therefore base only needs to either move in a straight line from start to end position or to rotate from one heading to another.
 Thus, our motion planner only samples (x,y) positions and the heading of the robot is determined based on the direction of travel needed to get from (x_1, y_1) to (x_2, y_2) for each pair of waypoints in the path.
 2. We assume that the **<ins>kitchen furniture and appliances will not change dimensions or location </ins>** from those given at the start of this project.
 Based on this assumption, the following hard-coded values exist in our code:
     * The x-position of all base goal locations is hardcoded to be x=0.7
-    * To avoid infeasible plans occurring around the red drawer area, all goal locations with "indigo" in the name have hardcoded base goal locations of (0.7, 0.55)
+    * To avoid infeasible plans occurring around the red drawer area, the robot is positioned in front of the stove for any interactions needed with the right-side countertop or drawers.
+To do this, all goal locations with "indigo" in the name have hardcoded base goal locations of (0.7, 0.55)
     * When placing the sugar box down on the countertop, the target x-position is hardcoded to be +0.3m of the center point of the counter top and the target y-position is hardcoded to be +0.3m of the center point of the countertop
     <!-- * When placing the potted meat can down on the countertop, the position is hardcoded to be ???  -->
 3. We assume a **<ins>hard-coded goal position to park the arm </ins>** when retrieving or placing objects.
 This is defined by the parked joint angle for each of the 7 arm joints.